DuncanCragg/OnexOS/README.md

 ### Give me an example of our "digital property working together" in your OS.

-OK: with your permission I could pin the reading from my thermostat into your slide deck, and it will continue to be "live" there.
+OK: I could pin the reading from my thermostat into your slide deck, with your permission, and it will continue to be "live" there.

-### OK, I can see that my home automation app and my slide presentation app won't allow that!
+### Ah yes, I can see that my home automation and slides apps won't allow that!

 Unless both happened to be built by a Big Tech corporation, and all this was running within their silo servers.